Basic Linux Commands II

 head, tail, more, less#

-Other ways to view file contents, great for viewing smaller chunks of longer files.
+These four commands are other ways to view file contents, great for viewing smaller chunks of longer files.

 head basilisk.dat # displays the first part of a file